oidoid/nature-elsewhere/readme.md

 The [Khronos website has microscopic examples on how to properly manage a renderer](https://www.khronos.org/webgl/wiki/HandlingContextLost).
-Of course, I seemed to have neverending difficulties in writing a slim manager.
+Of course, I seemed to have unending difficulties in writing a slim manager.
 Its design was encumbered by other systemic factors but I just couldn't seem to wrap my head around how to handle the states nicely in TypeScript and the code was a disheartening disaster for a long time.
 I eventually stripped everything away and wrote a synchronous version.
 I then realized the loop couldn't "wake" back up once suspended, and mimicked the simple synchronous version so much as possible using EventListeners which seems to work pretty well.

 ### Isometric